RazOununu/final-project-Communication-Networks/README.md

 ## Conclusion

 This project provides a systematic way to analyze network traffic by extracting and visualizing key characteristics from PCAP files.
 The generated CSV files offer a structured format for detailed analysis, and the accompanying graphs enable quick comparison and insight into the behavior of different applications.
-Below is an updated "Acknowledgements" section that you can add to your README file.
-You can copy and integrate it directly into your project README:

 ---